 - Add chicken broth and tomatoes, stirring well.

-- Using a string or a rubber band, tie herbs together and drop into the soup.
+- Using a string, tie herbs together and drop into the soup.

 - This will make it easy to remove later.

 - Add salt and fresh pepper, reduce heat to low and simmer covered for 30 minutes.

 - Remove herbs and discard, add sour cream and blend with a hand blender until smooth.
 (A regular blender would work, but be sure to let the soup cool before blending and fill only halfway in the blender so it doesn't explode on you).